cloudflare/cloudflare-docs/content/ruleset-engine/common-use-cases/deploy-cmr-joomla-only.md

 Tag overrides take precedence over ruleset overrides.
 Only the rules with the specified tag are enabled, and all other rules are disabled.

+# Example 1

-The example below uses the [Update ruleset](/ruleset-engine/rulesets-api/update/) endpoint to deploy the Cloudflare Managed Ruleset to a phase with only Joomla rules enabled.
+This example uses the [Update ruleset](/ruleset-engine/rulesets-api/update/) operation to deploy the Cloudflare Managed Ruleset to a phase with only Joomla rules enabled.
 The `name`, `kind`, and `phase` fields are omitted from the request because they are immutable.

 <details>
 <summary>Example: Enable only Joomla rules using category overrides at the zone level</summary>